linchpinio/docs/source/index.md

 ```
 ## Behaviors

-Behaviors are special flags that you can include with your query object, and they will affect your results object.
+Behaviors are special flags that you can include with your query object, and allow you to enhance or alter the structure of your results.

 ### Search By